-2. Keep a large clump of roots with each division.
+Step 2: Keep a large clump of roots with each division.
 Immediately pot the new plants in potting soil.
 Keep the soil evenly moist for the next few weeks to help heal the injured roots.

-3. Place plants out of direct light until they start to grow.
+Step 3: Place plants out of direct light until they start to grow.
 Move them into brighter light over a period of 10 days.

+Plants that send out aerial runners and form new plantlets are easy to propagate.
 When age takes its toll on a spider plant, it's time to root the plantlets and start over.
 Spider plants often become straggly.
 Their natural inclination is to produce new foliage and shed the old.

 Seeds are an inexpensive and satisfying way to start many houseplants, including asparagus fern, bromeliads, cacti, coleus, gloxinia, impatiens, and kalanchoe.
 But, because your plants won't be of display size for many months, you'll need patience.

-1.Fill tray or pot with sterile medium, mist with water, then top with 1/4 inch of milled sphagnum moss.
+Step 1: Fill tray or pot with sterile medium, mist with water, then top with 1/4 inch of milled sphagnum moss.
 Press moss with a book.
 Sprinkle seeds across moss surface or into shallow rows.